For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 The cruisers braked for the turn before following.
 One of the cruisers dove into the wash on the trail of the caddy and the other stayed right, above and along the wash.
 The Cadillac slowed involuntarily through the sand and dirt in the wash, swerving side to side.
 The police car behind was forced to do the same, the view ahead almost completely obscured by the caddy’s dust, which was, of course, the origin of the old saying.

 The second cruiser on harder soil above the wash was able to pick up speed and pulled even with the caddy down below.
 A beefy arm popped out of the driver’s window of the caddy and above the roofline, middle finger of the hand raised, before the caddy hit a dip and bottomed out again, causing it to swerve out of control.
 The driver pulled the arm in quickly before the caddy spun a half revolution and came to rest facing the cruiser that pulled up short behind at a safe distance.
-The second cruiser skidded down into the wash ahead of the caddy and slid to a stop, more dust pluming into the desert air.
+The second cruiser skidded down into the wash ahead of the caddy swung around backwards as well and slid to a stop, more dust pluming into the desert air.
 There were only the sounds of a few squawks of the police radios as the caddy’s engine knocked, coughed a few times and died.
 Officers in both cruisers piled out, shotguns and pistols raised and resting on open doors, choking on the cloud that surrounded them.
-The sound of the caddy’s ignition key being turned off was heard.
+The sound of the caddy’s ignition key being turned off could be heard, followed by the clicking of the engine and exhaust cooling as it contracted.

 The flashing blue and red lights of the cop cars and the red-orange sun hitting the horizon blended with the voluminous dust cloud rising and falling in the wash and it gave the visual effect of being inside a monstrous furnace.
 An officer called out on his PA before he could even see the Cadillac through the dust.

-“Get out of the car, Wolfe!
+“Get out of the car, Wilde!
 This one’s over!”, he said, punctuated by a cough.

 Other than this command, the desert was now still, cactus and shrubs silhouetted in the mushrooming red-orange cloud, deep purple mountains in the distance.
 But anticipation charged the scene and coursed through the officers who were both tensed and yet calmly programmed for the outcome.
 Another officer subdued a cough as all listened for the next sound of activity or response from the heat-ticking time bomb in front of them.
 Coarse beige fallout soundlessly rested upon the matching vehicle, clouding the windshield.